ClanMax/tinkoff-autopay/README.md

 # Tinkoff Autopay

-Small library which help you to use methods from [Tinkoff API Documentation](https://oplata.tinkoff.ru/develop/api/autopayments/).
+Small library which help you to use methods from [Tinkoff API Documentation](https://www.tinkoff.ru/kassa/dev/payments/).

-It was made for Laravel 7.0, but basically it should work almost everywhere even not only with Laravel apps.
+It was made for Laravel 7.0, but basically it working on Laravel 11 and almost all others PHP applications.

 It use some of [Laravel-Tinkoff](https://github.com/kenvel/laravel-tinkoff) functions inside.